 - Roasted Turkey: The classic centerpiece for Thanksgiving.
 Here’s my Easy Turkey Recipe.

 - Mashed Potatoes: A creamy and comforting side that complements the sprouts.
 Here’s my game-changing ultimate mashed potatoes recipe.

 - Cranberry Sauce: Its tartness pairs well with the sweetness of the sprouts.

 - Stuffing: Choose a savory, herb-filled stuffing to balance the flavors.
 I love this Turkey Apple Stuffing.

 The Crispiest Candied Brussels Sprouts with Bacon and Maple Syrup

 - ¼ cup avocado oil or other cooking oil

 - Preheat oven to 450ºF (with convection, if you’ve got it).
 Partially cook the bacon in a frying pan or in the microwave (3-4 minutes on high covered with a paper towel) until it renders its fat but is not crisp.

 - Pull off most of the outer leaves from the brussels sprouts and trim the tough stalk from the middle that remains.
 Toss leaves and sprouts with the oil, maple syrup, salt and bacon and arrange in a single layer on two parchment-lined baking sheets.
-Bake 8 minutes, give the pans a stir, remove any that are already charring to a serving platter, then bake 2-8 minutes more (really depending how large they are), until sprouts are crispy and leaves are charring (watch closely after 2 minutes, as the maple syrup burns quickly).
+Bake 8 minutes, give the pans a stir, remove any that are already charring to a serving platter, then bake about 8 minutes more (really depending how large they are), until sprouts are crispy and leaves are charring (start to watch closely as the maple syrup can burn).